-We’re living through unprecedented times—a pandemic, civil unrest, and a contested election—and through it all, racial injustice has taken center stage.
+The past several years have certainly been unprecedented ones—a pandemic, civil unrest, political turmoil, and more.
+Through it all, racial injustice has taken center stage.
 At times, we’ve all navigated uncomfortable conversations, but it’s more important than ever to dig deep and be the leader our communities deserve.
-Here’s a list of Black History videos for students in every grade level.
+Here’s a list of Black history videos for students in every grade level.

 Black History Videos for Elementary School